OPS-E2E-PPE/VBA-Docs/api/Office.FileDialogFilter.Description.md

  'Display the description of filters that include 'Microsoft Excel files.
  If InStr(1, fdf.Extensions, "xls", vbTextCompare) > 0 Then
- MsgBox "Filter description: " &amp; fdf.Description
+ MsgBox "Filter description: " & fdf.Description
  End If
  Next fdf